 Medicinal and aromatic plants

 Medicinal and aromatic plants constitute a major segment of the flora, which provides raw materials for use in the pharmaceuticals, cosmetics, and drug industries.
 The indigenous systems of medicines, developed in India for centuries, make use of many medicinal herbs.
 These systems include Ayurveda, Siddha, Unani, and many other indigenous practices.
 More than 9,000 native plants have established and recorded curative properties and about 1500 species are known for their aroma and flavour.
-It is estimated that, more than 8,000 species of medicinal herbs and medicinal plants are found in the country.

 In one of the studies by the World Health Organization, it is estimated that 80 per cent of the population of developing countries relies on traditional plant based medicines for their health requirements.
 Even in many of the modern medicines, the basic composition is derived from medicinal plants and these have become acceptable medicines for many reasons that include easy availability, least side effects, low prices, environmental friendliness and lasting curative property.